NathKoz/Ethical_Hacking_Presentation/README.md

-# Instructions to exploit the weaknesses
+# Instructions to Exploit the Weaknesses

-# Vulnerablities SQL Injection:
+# SQL Injection:

  Username:  ' OR '1'='1
  Password:  ' OR '1'='1